West Union (Busro), Indiana: Founding and early history

 By 1808, the Shaker communities in New England and New York were on a firm foundation.
-Seeking to take advantage of the rising tide of religious fervor on the trans-Appalachian frontier, particularly the Cane Ridge Revival in Kentucky, the Shaker lead ministry at Watervliet and Mount Lebanon in New York sent Issachar Bates, John Dunlavy, and other missionaries west to spread knowledge about the Shaker faith.
+Seeking to take advantage of the rising tide of religious fervor on the trans-Appalachian frontier, particularly the Cane Ridge Revival in Kentucky, the Shaker lead ministry at Watervliet and Mount Lebanon in New York sent Issachar Bates, Benjamin Seth Youngs, and John Meacham west to spread knowledge about the Shaker faith.
 These early Shaker missionaries walked 1200 mi on foot into the "West" to "open the Gospel" in the Ohio Valley.
 The new faith soon attracted enough converts to open fresh communities in Kentucky and Ohio, including Pleasant Hill in Mercer County, Kentucky, South Union in Logan County, Kentucky, and Union Village, near Dayton, Ohio.

 While the Shakers' unique ideas about communal ownership of property, sexual equality, celibacy, and economic cooperation appealed to many new settlers driven by religious fervor and the harshness of life on the frontier, their initial reception by some frontiersmen was not auspicious.
 Fearing that celibate utopians would break up families and compete with established churches, when Issachar Bates and fellow Shaker missionaries came to Indiana around 1809, a few settlers there resorted to violence to keep them away.
 Bates recalled that on his second trip to the Wabash Valley:

 a mob of 12 men on horseback came upon us with ropes to bind us, headed by [one] John Thompson.
 He stepped up to me and said, come prepare yourselves to move. – Move where? said I – Out of this country, said he, for you have ruined a fine neighborhood and now we intend to fix you – Your hats are too big, and we shall take off part of them, and your coats are too long, we shall take off part of them, and seeing you will have nothing to do with women, we shall fix you so that you cannot perform.

 The pacifist Bates (a former Revolutionary soldier and "merry singer of ballad tales") exchanged witty banter with Thompson, but barely avoided being tied to a horse and thrown out of the area, although Thompson rode off with a death threat against the Shakers.
 According to some sources, Bates eventually walked 38000 mi in eleven years and converted 1100 people across Ohio, Kentucky, and Indiana to the Shaker faith.
 Bates wrote a lengthy ballad hymn about his trip to Busro in 1809 and also wrote the following in his autobiography: